-WCKC Hikes: Purgatory Chasm perfect for fall family fun
+WCKC Hikes: Purgatory Chasm perfect for family fun

-Take advantage of the end of the peak foliage season with a trip to Purgatory Chasm!
+Take advantage of the spring weather with a trip to Purgatory Chasm!

-Purgatory Chasm is a perfect spot for a fall hike and a great spot for fall foliage viewing before the leaves all fall.
-We have visited Purgatory Chasm twice this year, because my daughters love to climb on rocks when we go for nature walks and hikes.
-I am now kicking myself for not bringing them to Purgatory Chasm before this year!
+Purgatory Chasm is a perfect spot for a family hike!
+We visited Purgatory Chasm twice in 2020, because my daughters love to climb on rocks when we go for nature walks and hikes.
+I am now kicking myself for not bringing them to Purgatory Chasm earlier!

 The Chasm Loop Trail has the rock formations that this state park is famous for.
 Small caves, huge rocks to climb over and around and beautiful scenes as you work your way down the chasm.
 This is a short trail only .5 miles, and it is very doable with a family.
 We went with my